grinnell-cs/csc151-images/_eboards/eboard18.md

 * Last Friday's lab is cancelled.
 It's worth looking at, but you should not turn anything in.
 * MP4 is now due a week from Thursday.
 * The MP2 redo is now posted.
+    * It is due October 12th.
+    * Please include a `changes.rkt` file that includes a list of the changes you've made in response to the grading comments.

 ### Upcoming Token activities